 Roger Ebert, the name itself is enough to introduce this legend.
 Every Cinemaholic is familiar to Ebert and his opinions.
 He is often cited as “The Most Influential Critic” in the history of Cinema.
 A noble figure, Roger Ebert remained the critic of ‘Chicago Sun-Times’ from 1967 until his last day.
 Pulitzer Awardee, Ebert, unlike the established method, rated movies out of 4 stars.
 The reviews were juxtaposed with ideal films of their genre.
 His sound reviews amassed huge following, even influencing the success of the film.
-Eventually his popularity grew turning him into a Television icon.
+Eventually, his popularity grew, turning him into a Television icon.
 PBS ran ‘Sneak Previews’ with Ebert and Gene Siskel, promoting Televised reviewing.
 ‘Two-thumbs up’ turned into their Trademark for critical appreciation.
 Later, Richard Roeper verbally sparred with Ebert after Siskel’s Death.
-Roger Ebert is the only critic to receive a star on Hollywood’s ‘Walk of Fame’.
+Roger Ebert is the only critic to receive a star on Hollywood’s ‘Walk of Fame.’

 10. 28 UP (1984)

-The miracle of the film is that it shows us that the seeds of the man are indeed in the child.
-Some do better than we expect, some worse, one seems completely bewildered.
+“The miracle of the film is that it shows us that the seeds of the man are indeed in the child.
+Some do better than we expect, some worse, and some seem completely bewildered.
 But the secret and mystery of human personality is there from the first.
-This ongoing film is an experiment unlike anything else in film history.
+This ongoing film is an experiment unlike anything else in film history.”

 9. Raging Bull (1980)

-Some day if you want to see movie acting as good as any ever put on the screen, look at a scene two-thirds of the way through ‘Raging Bull.
+“Some day if you want to see movie acting as good as any ever put on the screen, look at a scene two-thirds of the way through ‘Raging Bull.
 It takes place in the living room of Jake LaMotta, the boxing champion played by De Niro.
 He is fiddling with a TV set.
 His wife comes in, says hello, kisses his brother, and goes upstairs.
 This begins to bother LaMotta.
 He begins to quiz his brother (Joe Pesci).
 The brother says he don’t know nothin’.
 De Niro says maybe he doesn’t know what he knows.
 The way the dialog expresses the inner twisting logic of his jealousy is insidious.
 De Niro keeps talking, and Pesci tries to run but can’t hide.
 And step by step, word by word, we witness a man helpless to stop himself from destroying everyone who loves him.”

 8. Notorious (1946)

-In the world of film he was known simply as The Master.
+“In the world of film, he was known simply as The Master.
 But what was he the Master of?
 What was his philosophy, his belief, his message?
 It appears that he had none.
-His purpose was simply to pluck the strings of human emotion — to play the audience, he said, like a piano.
+His purpose was simply to pluck the strings of human emotion — to play the audience, he said, like a piano.”

 7. Casablanca (1943)

-If there is ever a time when they decide that some movies should be spelled with an upper-case M, Casablanca should be voted first on the list of Movies.” – Roger Ebert while praising ‘Casablanca’
+“If there is ever a time when they decide that some movies should be spelled with an upper-case M, Casablanca should be voted first on the list of Movies.” – Roger Ebert while praising ‘Casablanca’

 6. Gates of Heaven (1980)

-Oh, it’s factual enough: The people in this film really exist, and so does the pet cemetery.
+“Oh, it’s factual enough: The people in this film really exist, and so does the pet cemetery.
 But Morris is not concerned with his apparent subject.
 He has made a film about life and death, pride and shame, deception and betrayal, and the stubborn quirkiness of human nature.”

 One of the two Documentaries in the list.
 This describes the diverse taste of the ‘Film Pundit’.
-Gates of Heaven displays a pet cemetery, that is closed due to legal disputes.
+Gates of Heaven displays a pet cemetery that is closed due to legal disputes.
 The story is covered in the form of interviews conducted by Director Errol Morris.
-Through those interviews, director unravels the inner emotions of the people.
+Through those interviews, the director unravels the inner emotions of the people.
 A woman, during her interview, said, “There’s your dog; your dog’s dead.
 But where’s the thing that made it move?
 It had to be something, didn’t it?”
 Errol Morris digs deep in the philosophical perspectives of life and death.
 A unique subject, riveting answers baffle your views on the core theme.
 German director Werner Herzog, claimed that if Errol Morris ever completed this film, he would eat his own shoes.
-The movie released, and Mr. Herzog is a man of his word.
+The movie was released, and Mr. Herzog is a man of his word.
 Rest you can guess, I assume.

 5. 2001: A Space Odyssey (1968)

-Yes, it was a landmark of special effects, so convincing that years later the astronauts, faced with the reality of outer space, compared it to “2001.”
-But it was also a landmark of non-narrative, poetic film-making, in which the connections were made by images, not dialog or plot.
+“Yes, it was a landmark of special effects, so convincing that years later, the astronauts, faced with the reality of outer space, compared it to “2001.”
+But it was also a landmark of non-narrative, poetic film-making, in which the connections were made by images, not dialog or plot.”

 The most popular movie in this list, by the most versatile Filmmaker of all time.
 Stanley Kubrick possessed every frame of his film to execute his extraordinary ideas.
-Usually, when I share the spectacular scenes of the 2001, with my pals.
-They believe it to be a movie of early 2000’s.
-The Visuals and Effects are beyond imagination; stunning in every frame.
+Usually, when I share the spectacular scenes of 2001 with my pals.
+They believe it to be a movie of the early 2000s.
+The Visuals and Effects are beyond imagination, stunning in every frame.
 Stanley Kubrick’s creativity was far ahead of his time.
 The cut, where the bone turns into the Spaceship, the most dramatic on the history cinema.
 Reason, why it remains timeless lies in its deficiency of dialog(s).
 Visuals and Images bind your senses, heedless of your generation.
 HAL 9000 is revered as one of ‘The Greatest Villain’ of all time.
 HAL 9000 is AI(artificial intelligence), is not alive.
 Such is the brilliance of Kubrick’s work.
 Ebert believed the meaning of the film is beyond cognition.

 4. Floating Weeds/Ukigusa (1959)